I thought keeping kosher was a heavy obligation in Judaism. Years later, I decided that the pressure to evangelize non-Christians was worse.

 But how do you lead a conversation about faith at all?

 As an introvert, I’m thankful for the Internet to communicate my ideas in written form.
-When I do occasionally leave my house, I no longer stress about how to “spread the Word,” because I believe I’ve evolved to a point where my faith informs my actions on a regular.
-It’s why I’m inclined to give my last five dollars to a homeless man even when my own stomach is craving Subway.
-Or let another driver into my lane.
-Sure, any non-religious person with a sense of empathy can do these things, but faith is what gives me that extra push.
+When I do occasionally leave my house, I no longer stress about how to “spread the Word,” because I believe I’ve evolved to a point where my faith informs both my words and actions on the regular.

 Saint Francis said, “Preach the gospel at all times, using words if necessary,” which I partly agree with.
 Faith without works is dead, but faith without words is also not very effective.